pocomane/brewed-in-the-apocalypse/bita.md

 ```
 Scenarist - and you found an stall with a seller that has...

-Bob shows the palms shaping an X so the scenarist asks to him what is wrong
+Bob rise the hand

+Scenarist - ... that said to you "Good morning, adventurers".
+Bob, do you rised
+the hand?

 Bob - well, a seller in the middle of the forest?
 It seems unresonable to me,
 can you found something better?